Slapface

 The film premiered at the Cinequest Film Festival on March 20, 2021, where it won the Audience Award in the "Feature Thriller, Horror or Sci-Fi" category.
 It was released by Shudder and Epic Pictures Group in the United States on February 3, 2022.

 Plot

 Lucas and his neglectful older brother Tom live alone in a rundown home after the death of their mother, who took them away from their abusive father.
 They play a "game" called Slapface, which involves them slapping each other violently in the face, and Lucas's only "friends" are Donna, Rose and Moriah, a trio of female bullies.

-One day, Lucas is forced by the trio to explore an abandoned house by the trio for "stalking" Moriah, who he has a crush on.
+One day, Lucas is forced by the trio to explore an abandoned house by the trio for "stalking" Moriah, one of the bullies, who he has a crush on.
 He encounters a monster named Virago, and he befriends it over the course of several days.